SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "Exploit For CVE-2017-0261 Or CVE-2017-0262"

+    Detects Winword starting uncommon sub process FLTLDR.exe as used in exploits for CVE-2017-0261 and CVE-2017-0262.
+This is a very basic detection method relying on the rare usage of EPS files from Winword.

+    - **Effort:** advanced

 ??? abstract "Exploited CVE-2020-10189 Zoho ManageEngine"

     Detects the exploitation of Zoho ManageEngine Desktop Central Java Deserialization vulnerability reported as CVE-2020-10189

     - **Effort:** elementary

+??? abstract "Exploiting SetupComplete.cmd CVE-2019-1378"

+    Detects exploitation attempts of privilege escalation vulnerability via SetupComplete.cmd and PartnerSetupComplete.cmd described in CVE-2019-1378

+    - **Effort:** intermediate

 ??? abstract "Explorer Process Executing HTA File"